Achievable logoAchievable logo

 • Most common primary bone cancer (often in teenagers)

-• Occurs in metaphysis of long bones (femur, tibia)
+• Occurs in the epiphysis of long bones (femur, tibia)

 • PT considerations: Post-surgical limb salvage or amputation rehabilitation